Digressive/Log-Manager/README.md

 ## Features and Requirements

-This utility can be configured to do the following:

-* Delete files and folder trees older than X days.
+* The utility will delete files and folders older than X days.
-* Move files and folder trees to another location.
+* Can also backup files and folders older than X days to another location.
-* Archive files and folder trees as a ZIP file.
+* Backup files and folders as a zip file.

-### A Quick Self-Aware Note

-I’m totally aware that my script is designed to manage log files and yet it will also generate a log file, if required.
-I prefer to get a notification when a server runs a script, so that’s why all of my scripts have this option.
-Some of my scripts generate a log file that gets overwritten each time they run, so they shouldn’t build up over time, but for everything else this script should help.
+* The utility requires at least PowerShell 5.0

+This utility has been tested on Windows 10, Windows Server 2019, Windows Server 2016 and Windows Server 2012 R2 (Datacenter and Core Installations) with PowerShell 5.0.

 ### Generating A Password File

 The password used for SMTP server authentication must be in an encrypted text file.
-To generate the password file, run the following command in PowerShell, on the computer that is going to run the script and logged in with the user that will be running the script.
-When you run the command you will be prompted for a username and password.
+To generate the password file, run the following command in PowerShell on the computer and logged in with the user that will be running the utility.
+When you run the command, you will be prompted for a username and password.
 Enter the username and password you want to use to authenticate to your SMTP server.

 Please note: This is only required if you need to authenticate to the SMTP server when send the log via e-mail.